“Wow!” said an associate as a group of us left a restaurant after a dinner meeting. “That was a really good meal!”

 They described stories of His faithfulness, His grace, His holiness, His mercy, His power, His love, His salvation and asked, “What one word will express all of these words?”
 After a discussion they all agreed: “The good!”
 And “good” is the old English word for “God.”

-When we look at the “big picture” of all that God has done for us, to us and in us, it is certainly appropriate for us to describe Him, as they did, as “The Good.”
+When we look at the “big picture” of all that God has done for us, to us, and in us, it is certainly appropriate for us to describe Him, as they did: “The Good.”

-Prayer: Father, when we consider all of Your ways and the wonder of Your works we too agree, our Lord is Good!
+Prayer: Father, when we consider all Your ways and the wonders of Your works and wisdom we too agree: You are Good!
+And, You are our God!
 In Jesus’ Name, Amen.